Skip to content

 Answer: Five.
 Coloured blue, yellow, black, green, and red on a white background.

-The myth that the five rings stand for the five continents is wrong.
+The claim that each ring stands for one continent is wrong.
 Per Coubertin’s own writing, the six colours (rings plus background) reproduce the colours found in every national flag at the time.
 The rings symbolise the union of the five inhabited parts of the world under Olympism, but no specific colour is tied to a specific continent.

-7. Who has won the most Games gold medals?
+7. Who has won the most Olympic gold medals?
 (Easy)

 Answer: Michael Phelps, with 23.
 Across four Games (2004, 2008, 2012, 2016).

 His 28-medal total is also the all-time record.
-Larisa Latynina held the all-time medal record for 48 years (1964 to 2012) before Phelps caught her.
-Katie Ledecky now ties Latynina at 18 medals among women after Paris 2024.
+Larisa Latynina held the all-time medal record for 48 years (1964 to 2012) before Phelps passed her.
+Katie Ledecky reached 14 medals in Paris, the most by any American woman.

 8. What is the oldest Olympic sport?
 (Hard)